 An Ecological Footprint is a quantitative measurement of how much ecologically productive land and water a defined population unit needs to support its current consumption and render harmless its wastes.

-Everything we use for our daily needs and activities stem from raw natural resources.
-The Ecological Footprint, measured in acres or hectares, calculates the amount of Earth's bio productive space needed to keep a certain population unit living and consuming at its current levels.
+Everything we use for our daily needs and activities stems from raw natural resources.
+The Ecological Footprint, measured in acres or hectares, calculates the amount of Earth's bio-productive space needed to keep a certain population unit living and consuming at its current levels.

 How is the Ecological Footprint calculated?

 The calculations take the following resources into account:

 - Arable Land Required: the amount of land required for growing crops for food, fiber, animal feed etc.

 - Pasture Land Required: the resources required for growing animals for meat, hides, milk etc.

 - Forest Resources: the resources needed for fuel, furniture, housing, etc and for providing many ecosystem services like climate stability and erosion prevention.

 - Ocean Resources: water needed for fish and other marine products

 - Infrastructure Needed: land needed for transportation and building factories, housing etc.